 The company recognizes that employees may take part in legitimate financial, business, charitable and other activities outside their MAEL jobs, but any potential or actual conflict of interest raised by those activities must be disclosed promptly to their line management, who will bring the matter to the MD’s attention.
 Staff (including directors) need to bear in mind that even the appearance of a conflict of interest may damage an important company interest and may raise issues with regulatory bodies.
 In any case, management approval of outside activities, financial interests or relationships that may pose a real or potential conflict of interest must be requested in writing, particularly if working with a business outside the MAEL ambit that is in any way in competition with any MAEL business.
 It is not necessary for a situation involving a conflict of interest to have been formalised for it to be a matter of concern.

 MAEL will identify and monitor all conflicts of interest that come to its notice.
+The MD will also maintain a watching brief in respect of all the situations outlined below which might give rise to such a conflict.
 Issues of concern may arise from any of the following situations:

 A. With reference to third parties, a conflict of interest will arise from: